CivYoahtl/civyoahtl.github.io/docs/government/council-acts.md

 > Allow leave for the High Justice to preside over cases when either the Government is being sued; or when the Government is suing others.

-TODO: Redo council numbering

-_NOTE: Routine Council duties (eg. confirming new Alcuahtls, territory changes, treaties, military duties, trade deals, derelictions, censuses, and other non-Act decisions) should not be recorded here in the future.
-Only Acts, or "Executive decisions that regard matters of law", should be recorded here.
-Treaties are recorded [insert link here] here._ (TODO) (Should they be recorded elsewhere?)

 ### Council Act 25.1

 > Secede Exilus from Yoahtl, with the information that Arconis has waived his right to vote, and the people of Exilus have consented to secession.